firefly-iii/docs/docs/about/grand-theory.rst

 The grand theory
 ----------------

-This is the full description of how Firefly III works.
+This is a description of how Firefly III works.
 The "grand theory".

 Firefly III has been built around how I manage my finances.
 Please read this carefully so we match on how to do things.